KWB-R/fakin/content/code/fakin.doc/index.md

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
-tags = ["r", "rstats", "publication", "project-fakin", "research-data-management"]
+tags = ["r", "rstats", "publication", "fakin", "research data management"]

 # Project summary to display on homepage.
 summary = ""